History of the Software Development

 Project Leader: Johan Wesseloo Software Engineer: Paul Harris Conceptual Software Design: Paul Harris and Johan Wesseloo App development: Johan Wesseloo, Paul Harris, Kyle Woodward, Dan Cumming-Potvin, Wei Duan

 The development of a user-friendly interface was lacking, which made MS-RAP v4 difficult to use.
 This was in contrast to the purpose of MS-RAP, namely to serve as a technology transfer tool for research activities.
 We needed to retain the power of MS-RAP v4 and regain the simplicity of use of MS-RAP v3.
 Thus, we developed a user-friendly interface and an app system.

 With this system, we were able to reduce the complexity of the software by creating focused apps dedicated to smaller tasks, each with its own interface that could be tailored towards the level of the user’s expertise.
 With this interface, mXrap was created.

 MS-RAP v4 (2010 – 2013)

 Software Engineer: Paul Harris Conceptual Software Design: Paul Harris and Johan Wesseloo App development: Johan Wesseloo and Paul Harris

-The early development was slow as we needed to properly design and build the foundation of this new software in such a way that it will sustain future development.
+The early development was slow as we needed to properly design and build the foundation of this new software in such a way that it would sustain future development.
 MS-RAP v4 had a very simple interface which worked very well with a limited system.
 However, the power that the software provided to the research team resulted in the research team very quickly outgrowing the interface.

-In spite of the difficulties we experienced during this earlier development period, we have experienced the positive support of the projects sponsors and users.
-This support allowed us to get through the teething period to the point were MS-RAP v4 was mature enough to take the next step, to fix the user interface.
+In spite of the difficulties we experienced during this earlier development period, we experienced the positive support of the projects sponsors and users.
+This support allowed us to get through the teething period to the point were MS-RAP v4 was mature enough to take the next step: to fix the user interface.